automorph-org/automorph/README.md

 https://github.com/automorph-org/automorph/actions/workflows/build.yml)

-**Automorph** is a Scala [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for invoking and exposing remote APIs in a few lines of code.
+**Automorph** is a Scala [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for type-safely calling and serving remote APIs in a few lines of code.

 ---